-- Critical illness claim forms must be received by the Insurer within 180 days from the date of Diagnosis. - Disability claim forms must be received by the Insurer within 150 days from the day the disability started.
+- · Life claim forms must be received by the Insurer as soon as possible or within one (1) year from the date of death and in Quebec, within three (3) years from the date of death. - Critical illness claim forms must be received by the Insurer within 180 days from the date of Diagnosis. - Disability claim forms must be received by the Insurer within 150 days from the day the disability started.